WhiteMonon/My_Portfolio/README.md

 # Portfolio Website

-Đây là mã nguồn cho website portfolio cá nhân được xây dựng với HTML, CSS và JavaScript.
+This is the source code for a personal portfolio website built with HTML, CSS, and JavaScript.

-## Tính năng
+## Features

-- Thiết kế responsive, tương thích với nhiều thiết bị
+- Responsive design, compatible with various devices
-- Hiệu ứng hiển thị khi cuộn trang (scroll animations)
+- Scroll animations
-- Các phần: Giới thiệu, Kỹ năng, Dự án, Kinh nghiệm và Liên hệ
+- Sections: Introduction, Skills, Projects, Experience, and Contact
-- Form liên hệ tương tác
+- Interactive contact form
-- Hiệu ứng parallax và typing
+- Parallax and typing effects

-## Công nghệ sử dụng
+## Technologies Used

 - HTML5
 - CSS3